Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![Activity Light](../../img/wso_apx_81_light.jpg)

-Right next to either AoA Indexer is a light that indicates activity detected by the APX-81A Combat Tree system.
+Right next to either AoA Indexer in the WSO cockpit is a light that indicates activity detected by the APX-81A Combat Tree system.

-Illuminated each time the system detects being interrogated by other aircraft.
+Illuminated each time the system detects IFF responses by hostile aircraft.

-> 💡 Due to engine limitations, this is not simulated in-game.
+> 💡 Due to engine limitations, the activity lights only illuminate if a
+> transponder responds to a Combat-Tree challenge send by the own aircraft.

 ## Range (VISIDENT) Indicator